Last Updated on June 15, 2021 by Lori

 Must-Haves For Your RV Kitchen and Pantry

-I’m sure one of the first things you noticed when you began looking at RVs and travel trailers is that most RVs do not have a commercial-sized refrigerator!
+One of the first things you may have noticed when you began looking at RVs is that most do not have a commercial-sized refrigerator!

 I am surprised, however, just how much I can fit into my fridge with a little careful maneuvering!